openequella/openEQUELLA/CONTRIBUTING.md

 #### Pre-commit hook

-openEQUELLA provides a script to set up git pre-commit hooks to format the code you have modified before commiting.
+openEQUELLA provides [a script to set up git pre-commit hooks](https://github.com/typicode/husky) to [format the code](#code-formatters) you have [modified before committing](https://github.com/okonet/lint-staged).
 To set it up you must run the installer once (from the root dir):

 ```bash
 npm install